-This unit aims to facilitate students' understanding about adolescence and the different aspects surrounding it.
-It provides opportunities to think, write, talk and discuss about adolescence in its complexity.
+This unit aims to facilitate students' familiarization and understanding about adolescence and the different aspects surrounding it.
+The unit provides opportunities to think, write, talk and discuss about adolescence in its complexity.

 The activity requires students to work in groups of no more than 4 individuals.
-In this activity, students will initially read a media article related to adolescence. and will try to identify adolescence related challenges.
+In this activity students will initially read a media article on issues related to adolescence.
+They will try to identify adolescence related challenges.
 Individual members of groups will contribute to creating mind-maps of the issues presented in the media articles.
 Examples of mind-maps are provided in this document.
 Subsequently, each group would present their mind-map to the class and discuss the challenges/opportunities one may face during adolescence.